Spain in Pictures: 19 Beautiful Places to Photograph

 Spain is one of the best destinations in the world for photographers, filled with incredible places to capture images.
 The country offers a wide range of natural and cultural landscapes, and it's connected with a strong infrastructure, so you can easily get from one place to another.

-Architectural photographers will enjoy getting up close to the fantastic work of Antonio Gaudi in Barcelona or finding unique perspectives of the Neoclassical masterpieces lining the streets of Madrid.
+Architectural photographers will enjoy getting up close to the fantastic work of Antonio Gaudi in Barcelona, or finding unique perspectives of the Neoclassical masterpieces lining the streets of Madrid.
+If you like taking pictures of artwork, the country's museums are home to some of the greatest works of art ever created.

 If you're looking for landscape and natural subjects, Spain's islands, like the Canaries or Balearics, each offer a seemingly endless array of environments and settings to photograph.
 Nature and wildlife photographers will appreciate Spain's many national parks and vast areas of unspoiled natural landscapes.